ImaginaryInfinity/squiid-calculator/docs/dev/cross_compiling.md

 ## Android

+!!! note
-## Android compilation does not work at the moment
+    Android compilation does not work at the moment

 1. Install the Android NDK.
 On Arch this can be installed via the [android-ndk](https://aur.archlinux.org/packages/android-ndk) AUR package.
 2. Install [cargo-ndk](https://github.com/bbqsrc/cargo-ndk) with `cargo install cargo-ndk`.